 International students may have questions relating to visas, studying, working and living in the UK.
 The Student support service has an advisor with specific responsibility for International and Cultural Affairs.
-Contact Student support services (46)2720 or email advint@st-andrews.ac.uk to access this resource.
+Contact Student Services (46)2020 or email advint@st-advint@st-advinte.